daphne-eu/daphne/doc/DaphneDSL/Builtins.md

 Implementation Guidelines:

 `Native Python Processing:`
 Python can natively manage integers of arbitrary size.
 Developers must ensure the result returned to C++/DAPHNE is constrained to the least significant bits of the datatype.
-This limitation can be achieved by applying a modulo operation as resultmod  2<bits of datatype>resultmod2<bits of datatype> or bitwise AND operation as result&(2<bits of datatype>−1)result&(2<bits of datatype>−1).
+This limitation can be achieved by applying a modulo operation as `result%2^<bits of datatype>` or bitwise AND operation as `result&(2^<bits of datatype>−1)`.
 For signed integers or narrower integer types, adjustments should be made accordingly.

 `NumPy Processing:`
 When using NumpPy, integer calculations are automatically bound by the datatype's bit-width.
 The result doesn't need further adjustment before returning it to DAPHNE.